zammad/zammad-admin-documentation/misc/object-conditions/basics.rst

       X

 Subscribe *(Scope: Ticket)*
-   .. hint:: This affects ticket subscriptions / mentions by and for agents.
+   This affects ticket subscriptions / mentions by and for agents.

    .. container:: cfloat-left